You can help kiwi

 - Drive carefully through kiwi habitat (look out for the distinctive yellow kiwi road sign).

-- Report signs of kiwi and join the Quest for Kiwi.
+- Report signs of kiwi and join the mission to help Kiwi.

 - Fence and covenant kiwi habitat on your property, trap predators, and put escape ramps in cattle stops.